TigerBSD/TigerBSD/README.md

-In case an upgrade (`make buildworld buildkernel installkernel KERNCONF=T520`, `make installworld` and so on) goes bad and renders the system unable to boot, ~~try selecting your previous boot environment from the beastie boot menu~~ *until issue #15 has been resolved, use "Live CD" as mentioned described below*.
+In case an upgrade (`make buildworld buildkernel installkernel KERNCONF=T520`, `make installworld` and so on) goes bad and renders the system unable to boot, ~~try selecting your previous boot environment from the beastie boot menu~~ *until issue #15 has been resolved, use "Live CD" as mentioned described below to try and fix things yourself*.

 ~~If that doesn't help, boot the install media and use the "Live CD" as described below to try and fix things yourself.~~